Robust Model-Based Optimization for Challenging Fitness Landscapes: Introduction

-Through extensive benchmarking on real and semi-synthetic protein datasets we demonstrate the robustness of MBD with PGVAE to the extent of existing imbalance between desirable and undesirable protein sequences, and its superiority over prior methods in guiding the search towards optimal regions of the space.
-Our approach is general and not limited to protein sequences, i.e., discrete design spaces.
-We further investigate MBD with PGVAE on continuous designs spaces.
-In an application to physics-informed neural networks (PINN)~\citep{pinn}, we showcase that our method can consistently find improved high quality solutions given PINN-derived solution sets overpopulated with low quality solutions to different degrees.
-Finally, a univariate bimodal Gaussian mixture oracle is used to illustrate the robustness of our MBD with PGVAE to 1) an imbalance ratio of samples taken from the two modes of the oracle distribution, 2) the distance between training samples and the global optimum, and 3) the distance between the two modes, i.e., difference of means, of the oracle.
+Through extensive benchmarking on real and semi-synthetic protein datasets we demonstrate that MBO with \myvae{} is superior to prior methods in robustly finding improved samples regardless of 1) the imbalance between low- and high-fitness training samples, and 2) the extent of their separation in the design space.
+Our approach is general and \textit{not limited} to protein sequences, i.e., discrete design spaces.
+We further investigate MBO with \myvae{} on continuous designs spaces.
+In an application to physics-informed neural networks (PINN)~\citep{pinn}, we showcase that our method can consistently find improved high quality solutions, given PINN-derived solution sets overpopulated with low quality solutions separated from rare higher quality solutions.
+In section~\ref{sec:background}, MBO is reviewed. \myvae{} is explained in section~\ref{sec:ppgvae} followed by experiments in section~\ref{sec:experiments}.